onihei0910/kenkenpa/README.md

 I will explain how to use kenkenpa with the example of React-Agent.
 [https://langchain-ai.github.io/langgraph/](https://langchain-ai.github.io/langgraph/)

-In addition to React-Agent, several implementation patterns of LangGraph are described as [test](https://github.com/onihei0910/kenkenpa/tree/main/tests/example).
+In addition to React-Agent, several implementation patterns of LangGraph are posted on [kenkenpa_example](https://github.com/onihei0910/kenkenpa_example).

+---

 Define the Tool node as usual.